 IDX is required to estimate the total consideration expected to be received from contracts with customers, including any variable consideration.
 Once the estimated transaction price is established, amounts are allocated to performance obligations on a relative SSP basis.
-IDX's breach business derives revenue from two main performance obligations: (i) notification and (ii) combined call center and identity protection services, described further in Note 6 in IDX's notes to the IDX Consolidated Financial Statements included in this prospectus.
+IDX's breach business derives revenue from two main performance obligations: (i) notification and (ii) combined call center and identity protection services, described further in Note 6 in IDX's notes to the IDX Consolidated Financial Statements included in this annual report.

 At contract inception, IDX assesses the products and services promised in the contract to identify each performance obligation and evaluate whether the performance obligations are capable of being distinct and are distinct within the context of the contract.
-Performance obligations that are not both capable of being distinct within the context of the contract as a single performance obligation in determining the allocation and recognition of revenue.
+Performance obligations that are not both capable of being distinct and distinct within the context of the contract are combined and treated as a single performance obligation in determining the allocation and recognition of revenue.
 Determining whether products and services are considered distinct performance obligations requires significant judgment.
-In determining whether products and services are considered distinct performance obligations requires significant from the products and services on their own or together with other readily available resources and whether our promise to transfer the product or service to the customer is separately identifiable from other promises in the contract.
+In determining whether products and services are considered distinct performance obligations, IDX assesses whether the customer can benefit from the products and services on their own or together with other readily available resources and whether our promise to transfer the product or service to the customer is separately identifiable from other promises in the contract.